 The Border Collie Poodle mix is a highly energetic, intelligent dog.

-If you love being out and about, walking and playing with your dog, and have plenty of time to spend with your new super smart bestie, a Borderdoodle may be the right choice for you.
+If you have plenty of time to spend with your new super smart pup, a Borderdoodle may be right for you.

-However, you can’t predict the grooming requirements and shedding your hybrid will do.
+But, there’s no way to predict the grooming requirements and shedding that your mix will do.

 Rescuing a Bordoodle

-To find a Border Collie Poodle mix rescue dog, check with local breed-specific rescue groups for both the Border Collie and Poodle.
-Tell them you are interested in a Bordoodle.
+To find a Border Collie Poodle mix rescue dog, check with local breed-specific rescue groups for both the Border Collie and Poodle parents.

 Finding a Bordoodle Puppy

-Because both the Border Collie and (especially) the standard Poodle can have a number of inherited health conditions, it’s important to consider only reputable Bordoodle breeders.
+Since both the Border Collie and Standard Poodle parent breeds can be prone to a lot of health issues, you should only consider reputable Bordoodle breeders.

-Look for local, small-scale breeders who welcomes potential clients into their home and kennel facilities.
+Look for local, small scale breeders who welcome potential clients into their homes and kennel facilities.

-You should be allowed see the living conditions of your puppy, meet the parents and littermates, and most importantly, see all genetic health test results.
+They should be happy to let you see the living conditions of your puppy, meet the parents and littermates, and see all genetic health test results.

 A good breeder will show you proof of genetic health testing from organizations such as the Orthopedic Foundation for Animals and the Canine Eye Registry Foundation.